ElucidataInc/polly-docs/docs/OmixAtlas/FAQs/scRNA_seq_FAQs.md

 The processed anndata object is saved in H5AD format and pushed to Polly’s Omixatlas.
 Further details of the processing performed (parameters/method choices, QC metrics, and associated plots) are bundled as a separate comprehensive HTML report and provided with the data file. <br />

 3.3. **Curation and Metadata details**

 Metadata curation for Polly annotated data is the same as raw counts data (given above).
 However, there are some additional fields that are present for every author-processed dataset in addition to the existing fields available for raw unfiltered data.<br />

 **I Dataset Level Metadata**

+**3.4.
+Cell Annotation method**

+Cell annotation of clusters is done using author-provided markers.
+If the cell type annotations are given at the source, we use the same and normalize the labels using the Cell Ontology.
+For datasets, where the authors have not provided cell-type annotations mappings, but only the marker genes we manually curate the information based on the differential marker expression for clusters. <br />

+Process flow for cell type manual curation: <br />

+**Annotation of clusters** - UMAP/tSNE plots are generated as a result of single cell raw count processing (as mentioned in the processing section).
+By visualization of clusters with UMAP/t-SNE plots, cell type cluster annotation is done.<br />

+1. curated_raw_cell_type: Cluster annotation with author-provided raw cell type (cell type terminology used in publication) is based on the marker expression value for each cluster.
+In publications, the information on cell type and the corresponding marker is present either in the figures (UMAP, T-SNE plots), text, or supplementary files.
+This annotation is added as a field named curated_raw_cell_type.
+2. curated_cell_type: The raw cell type name is normalized using the Cell Ontology and is curated as the fields named curated_cell_type.<br />
+Additionally, marker information is also added with gene names that are differentially expressed in the cluster<br />
+3. curated_marker_present: Gene name/names that are differentially expressed (present) in the cluster
+4. curated_marker_absent: Gene name/names that are absent in the cluster
+5. curated_cell_ontology_id: The normalized Cell Ontology ID corresponding to the assigned cell type

+**3.5.
+Output H5AD format and details** <br />

+Two H5AD files are made available to the user.
+1. Raw unfiltered counts data (Details given above)
+2. Author annotated data: <Dataset_id>_author_annotated.h5ad

+The following information will be available in the author_annotated H5AD file:
+1. Raw filtered counts in `<adata.raw>` slot: The expression matrix after filtering out the genes and cells as per the author’s pipeline given in the paper is available in this slot
+2. Processed filtered counts in `<adata.x>` slot: The expression matrix after filtering out the genes and cells and normalizing the counts as per the author’s pipeline given in the paper is available in this slot as: <br />
+a.
+Float values <br />
+b.
+Values < 100<br />
+c.
+Sparse matrices<br />

+3. Complete Sample Metadata `<adata.obs>` slot: All the sample/cell level metadata as per the metadata table given above is available in this slot.
+This includes<br />
+a.
+Polly-Curated Metadata<br />
+b.
+QC metrics<br />
+c.
+Source Metadata<br />
+d.
+Standard Identifier metadata<br />

+4. Embedding data in `<adata.obsm>` slot.
+This includes the following:
+a.
+PCA: Principal components minimum<br />
+b. tSNE: Coordinates of the tSNE plot<br />
+c.
+UMAP: Coordinates of the UMAP plot<br />

+- **var** contains the gene metadata [`'highly_variable', 'gene_ids', 'n_cells'`]

+- Unstructured metadata in Uns `<adata.uns>` slot: This includes the following:<br />

+**FIGURE**

+**3.6.
+Report**

+Report templates for raw and Polly-processed datasets:

+**Do all the single cell datasets on Polly have cell type annotation?**

+Availability of cell type annotation for datasets on Polly is as follows:
+1. Dataset with raw unfiltered counts  - Not Available
+2. Dataset with Polly processed counts - Cell types curated using the author-assisted approach with marker genes and cell type information from the associated publication, with outputs ScType method
+3. Dataset with Author processed counts - Cell types curated using author-provided markers, with manual annotation as provided in the publication (replicating the publication cell count and t-SNE plots)

+**Which are the different types of cell annotations available?**

+Currently, three types of cell-type annotations are available
+1. Polly processed raw cell type: Author cell type annotation associated with the cell as mentioned in the publication related to the dataset.
+2. Polly processed standardized Cell type: Cell type associated with the cell, corresponding to the Author’s cell type annotation as mentioned in the publication and mapped to cell type ontology.
+3. Author cell type: Cell types curated directly from the publication/source

+**Are source fields retained for a dataset?** <br />
+All source fields are captured in the H5AD file which users can visualize through applications.
+However, fields available for searching through UI and Polly-python are restricted by schema due to performance constraints.<br />

+**Are external data requests directly added to the Customer’s OmixAtlas?** <br />
+Users can request for single-cell RNASeq datasets from the sources mentioned in the document above to be added to their atlas.
+Upon request, datasets will be made available in the customer’s Atlas directly.<br />

+More details on the SLAs for dataset delivery are given here: SLAs for Single Cell RNASeq Datasets delivery <br />

+**Will QC reports be available for data audits/selection?** <br />
+QC reports for a dataset will be generated on demand.
+Based on the customer requirements, datasets that pass the required QC criteria will be delivered. <br />

+The following QC metrics will be captured in the report:<br />

+- Minimum total counts per cell: Automatically determined based on the dataset
+- Maximum total counts per cell: Automatically determined based on the dataset
+- Minimum number of genes per cell: Automatically determined based on dataset
+- Maximum number of genes per cell: Automatically determined based on dataset
+- Number of samples
+- Number of cells

+*Internal*: We will generate QC reports for the datasets identified in the audit running them through the raw counts pipeline <br />
+- These datasets will be populated in an Atlas and provided to the customer (without the option to download the H5AD file)
+- Customers can look at the details of the dataset (along with the QC report) and decide if they want to buy the dataset or not.
+- In case they want to buy, they send us a request along with their preference (raw counts or Polly processed or author processed) either through Polly or via CSM
+- We then process the dataset as required by the customer and make it available in the customer Atlas (different from the data audit Atlas)

+**Is there flexibility to select parameters/tools for Polly processed counts?**

+The tools and parameters for processing datasets as per Polly’s processing pipeline are standard.
+Any changes will be considered a custom request.
+There are some guardrails such as:
+- Markers for the main cell types, mostly from the main figure, subcluster is a custom request
+- If markers are not available in publications, then we use databases like CellMarkerDB or PanglaoDB ( 30% of datasets might not have markers clearly mentioned)

+*Internal*: For internal purposes we do have flexibility in most steps.
+- QC filter (choice between fixed cutoffs or best-practices adaptive cutoffs)
+- Cell filtering level (per sample or whole dataset)Gene filter cutoff (# of cells expressed)
+- Doublet detection (yes/no)
+- Normalization: Size factor (value), log1p (true/false), scaling (true/false)
+- HVG selection: No. of highly variable genes
+- Batch correction method (scanorama, combat, harmony, scVI)
+- Embeddings: # of PCs, # of neighbors for neighborhood graph and clustering
+- Leiden clustering: Resolution parameter
+- DEGs (by cluster): log fold-change and p-value cutoffs

+**How will the availability of markers impact the delivery of datasets?** <br />
+We will deliver datasets in such cases too.
+However, markers used for curation will be as follows:

+- We will use CellMarkerDB and PanglaoDB to identify canonical markers
+- If markers are not available in the databases above,  it'll be custom curation

+  - Availability of markers will checked and communicated within a day of the dataset request.
+Whether the curation required will be standard or custom, this information will also be communicated within a day of request

+**Is the subcluster information provided for a dataset?**
+- If subclusters are available as metadata, the subcluster information will be added to `author_cell-type`
+- Each dataset will be split by the following parameters whenever applicable.
+So subcluster may exist as a separate dataset for the following: <br />
+a.
+Disease<br />
+b.
+Tissue<br />
+c.
+Organism<br />
+d.
+Assay<br />

+However the following will be the cases for custom subcluster annotation<br />
+- If a dataset has splits as per patient or group of samples that don’t follow the above metadata split
+- If tissue is annotated with subclusters for eg. Heart Endothelial Cells are subtyped as artery, vein, etc.
+  - Markers will be captured only from the main figure.
+These may have multiple tissues clustered together for a particular cell type.
+In cases, where authors have provided sub-cell types in additional figures, those markers are not captured which are specific to the additional UMAP/TSNEs.
+In order to capture these, it will be considered as a custom annotation.
+  - If the publication’s marker database already has cell subtypes, then those markers will be used.
+If not, then it will be a custom annotation